Hadrien-Cornier/reactor-core/docs/modules/ROOT/pages/presentation/progamming-with-project-reactor.md

 At a high level:

 1. **Reactive Streams**:
-   – Reactor implements the Reactive Streams specification, where each Operator is a “Publisher” that emits signals (onNext, onError, onComplete) to its downstream “Subscriber.”
+   – Reactor implements the Reactive Streams specification, where each Operator is a "Publisher" that emits signals (onNext, onError, onComplete) to its downstream "Subscriber."
    – These signals flow synchronously by default, unless an operator specifically involves concurrency.

 2. **Schedulers**: